sematext/docs/docs/integration/infra.md

 This command is applicable only in bare-metal/virtual machine environments.

-Setting up or changing which Infra App should receive infrastructure data and metrics from a particular machine can be done with the <b>setup-infra</b> command.
+The `setup-infra` command is used to set the Infra App to which Sematext Agent should send data it collects.

-To see which Infra Apps exist in your account visit Sematext Cloud -> Integrations -> Apps.
-You can choose any of the existing Infra Apps or create a new one.
+To see which Infra Apps exist in your account visit Sematext Cloud -> Apps.
+You can choose any of the existing Infra Apps and go to App Settings > Tokens or you can create a new Infra App.

 Once you do that you'll have the token of that particular App.
-To set up the token run the following command on each machine that you wish to update:
+To configure the Sematext Agent to start sending data to a particular Infra App run `setup-infra` on each host you wish to update:

-<pre>sudo bash /opt/spm/bin/setup-infra --infra-token YOUR_INFRA_APP_TOKEN_HERE</pre>
+`sudo bash /opt/spm/bin/setup-infra --infra-token YOUR_INFRA_APP_TOKEN_HERE`

 ### Enabling Infra Monitoring in Docker environment